 The programs administered under 7 CFR 1530 were established in 1982 when U.S. raw sugar imports were brought under import quota restriction.
 The programs were intended to assist the U.S. cane sugar refining industry to remain competitive in world markets and maintain refining volume in light of a shrinking domestic market.
 The regulations governing these programs were revised, consolidated, and reissued on February 12, 1999.
 The reissued rule required documentation agreements between FAS and licensees to facilitate program administration and oversight.
 Presently, 4 refiners, over 200 manufacturers, and 17 polyhydric alcohol producers are licensed to participate in the programs under this part.

-Recent developments, including consolidation in the refining industry and the re-imposition of domestic marketing allotments, have altered trading conditions applicable to sugar.
+Recent developments, including consolidation in the refining industry and the re-imposition of domestic marketing allotments, have altered Start Printed Page 3151trading conditions applicable to sugar.
 On May 1, 2003, FAS published in the Federal Register (68 FR 23230) an Advance Notice of Proposed Rulemaking (ANPR) seeking public comments on a number of issues related to the administration of the sugar re-export programs.
 By incorporating changes that received favorable public comment, the proposed rule would:

 —Prohibit refiners from claiming program credits for exports of domestically produced sugar that has not been reported to the Farm Service Agency as having been marketed during periods when marketing allotments are in effect.
 This prohibition would prevent the circumvention of domestic marketing allotments.